xianlinbox/daily_practise/aws-solution-architect/migration.md

 SnowCone and Snowball Edge: hardware device for move large data. there is S3 adapter can improve the file write speeds.

+SnowMobile: for data 10PB+, Snowball for data <10PB

 # Database Migration Service

 Migrated DB to another one; must create an EC2 instance to perform replication task